Free Shipping on Orders $199+

 Come fall, the foliage turns bright orange, and hard seeds develop.
 Thinking of putting together some family pictures?
 A tree line including a couple of these would make a fantastic background!.

-Best planted in zones 4 - 7, Ohio buckeye is sure to provide some eye-catching color to your windbreak with very little additional maintenance required!
+Best planted in zones 4 - 7, the Ohio Buckeye is sure to provide some eye-catching color to your windbreak with very little additional maintenance required!

 Kentucky Coffeetree

-Kentucky Coffeetrees (Gymnocladus dioica) are unique and exciting species to have in your tree rows and we’re not just talking about its fun name.
-It’ll weather strong wind and take on late spring storms like they’re nothing.
+Kentucky Coffeetrees (Gymnocladus dioica) are a unique and exciting species to have in your tree rows, and we’re not just talking about their fun name.
+It’ll weather strong winds and take on late spring storms like they’re nothing.

 Greenspire Linden

 An extremely adaptable tree, Greenspire Lindens (Tilia cordata 'Greenspire') will thrive in your windbreak.
-It’s hardy and highly adaptable to urban environments so you can use it on the street facing borders of your landscape.
+It’s hardy and highly adaptable to urban environments, so you can use it on the street facing the borders of your landscape.

 Bright yellow flowers in early summer fill the air with a pleasant scent, and the green leaves turn a similar shade of yellow in the fall.
 The dense foliage will provide shade in the summer, and the branches will help slow the wind in the winter.